hamid-shahsavani/killua/README.md

 ### Create slice configuration file

+> [!IMPORTANT]
+> Whatever the `useKillua` hook returns, the `slice` function also returns.<br /> Use the useKillua hook within the React framework, and as long as you don't have access to it, use the slice function.

+> [!NOTE]
 > that `slice` refers to a key within localStorage.

 1. Create a `slices` directory for the thunder configuration.
 2. Create the slice configuration file, for example: `counter.ts`.
 3. Set up the slice configuration: